 Software as a Service (SaaS) companies have undergone a large growth in recent years.
 The usage of SaaS platforms is certainly advantageous and immense; however, like in real life, the Internet poses security threats.

 In the past years, security concerns for SaaS companies have increased immensely.
 Although it is important to focus on scaling and growing their user-base, the businesses should prioritize safeguarding their customers’ data and ensuring cybersecurity.

 List of biggest cybersecurity risks for SaaS providers

 Malware and Ransomware

 The most abundant and widespread cybersecurity threat is malware.
-It occurs when an unwanted piece of software or programing installs itself on the target system, triggering uncommon, strange behavior.
+It occurs when unwanted software installs itself on the target system, triggering uncommon, strange behavior.
 The threat can range from rejecting access to programs, erasing files, data theft, and spreading itself to other systems.

 The absence of a formal security awareness program for all users of a SaaS application can result in an instance where your data is exposed to a ton of security risks, like social engineering attacks, phishing scams, inadvertent leaks of confidential data, and more.
-The lack of a proper security awareness program for all employees and users of SaaS software companies can result in incidents where data is exposed to a large amount of security risks, like social engineering attacks, phishing scams, inadvertent leaks of confidential data, and more.
 Arranging security awareness campaigns for your organization would help prevent the occurrence of security accidents and cyberattacks.

 In the event that one application or machine in your company exposes you to cyber risk, then all other machines and applications connected to it will get ‘infected’ as well.
 For this reason, you must assess the security risk of every program, application, and machine that you use.
 You need to test and verify everything from risk configuration of an application to their compliance with standard security protocols and control admission credentials for any unusual occurrences.